hyperledger/indy-vdr/README.md

 ## Introduction

-This library is derived from [Hyperledger Indy SDK](https://github.com/hyperledger/indy-sdk) for the more limited use case of connecting to an Indy Node blockchain ledger, otherwise known as a Verifiable Data Registry.
-It is written in Rust, and currently includes a Python wrapper and a standalone proxy server.
+This library is derived from [Hyperledger Indy SDK](https://github.com/hyperledger/indy-sdk) for the more limited use case of connecting to an Indy Node blockchain ledger, a Verifiable Data Registry.
+It is written in Rust and currently includes a Python wrapper and a standalone proxy server.

 _This library is still in development and there are currently no standard release packages._